-- (a) An object. - (b) Object showing eigenvectors of its covariance matrix. - (c) Transformed object, obtained using Eq.
-(11.4-6). - (d) Object translated so that all its coordinate values are greater than 0.
+- (a) An object.(b) Objectshowing - showing eigenvectors of its covariance matrix. (c) Transformed - object, obtained using Eq.
+(11.4-6). (d) Object translated so that all its coordinate - all its coordinate values are greater than 0.

 Orientation

 - Orientation of the major axis with respect to the horizontal axis - Eccentricity (elongation) - Ratio of the length of maximum chord A to maximum chord B perpendicular to A